Wastewater Treatment

 STEP 1 - The Aeration Basin supplies adequate amounts of air to the mixture of primary wastewater with the help of natural occurring bacteria and the other microorganisms that consume the organic matter.
 The growth of the helpful bacteria and microorganisms is speeded up by vigorously mixing air (aeration) with the concentrated microorganisms in the activated sludge and the wastewater.
 Adequate oxygen is supplied to support the biological process at a very active level.
 The ratio of food to micro-organisms is continually monitored and adjusted to meet daily variations in the wastewater.

-STEP 2 - Four Secondary Clarifiers allow the bio-solids of biological mass (the microorganisms) to settle from the water by gravity.
+STEP 2 - Three Secondary Clarifiers allow the bio-solids of biological mass (the microorganisms) to settle from the water by gravity.
 90-95% of this mixture, called "activated sludge," is returned to the aeration basins to help maintain the needed amount of microorganisms.
 The remaining 5-10 % is pumped to the aerobic digester.

 All effluent returned to natural bodies of water must meet National Pollutant Discharge Elimination System (NPDES) criteria.
 The final effluent is monitored daily.
 In-house laboratory staff perform sampling and analysis for process control and NPDES compliance.